'Survival Math' Is A Spellbinding Narrative In Essays

 "the denizens of the old NEP have been pushed to the city's periphery. ...
 There was an art deco hospital building under construction and a bakery and a hair studio and a Pilates studio and yet another damn yoga studio.
 There was a mother pushing a hooded stroller and a couple traipsing the sidewalk hand in hand as if this world would never fail them.
 But what I didn't see on Williams Ave was a single black face any which way my head turned."

-Jackson's searing intelligence is on full display throughout the work, but it is particularly notable when he takes on the problems of gentrification, white supremacy, and corporations that gain their wealth off the bodies of the poor.
+Jackson's searing intelligence is on full display throughout the work, but it is particularly notable when he takes on the problems of gentrification, white supremacy and corporations that gain their wealth off the bodies of the poor.
 Equally striking is the author's unflinching commitment to turn his critical eye inward.
 This is especially evident when he reflects on his history of womanizing, pondering whether his behavior can be traced to his troubled youth.
 He follows that postulation with:

 "But I also wonder if mentioning my childhood is an attempt at plea bargaining....For fact there've been plenty men, and I mean multitudes, who had childhoods far, far worse, who had no mother at all or a mother whose love couldn't be felt through her acute abuses, men who've evolved into loving, trusting, faithful, protective, encouraging (fill in the choice trait) caretakers of a single woman's heart."

 Just as a letter to a long-dead man may not be a typical way to begin a memoir, so too is the book's structure beautifully out of the ordinary.
-The essays are arranged in four sections, and each is prefaced with a cento — the poetic form which is drawn solely from the words of other writers.
+The essays are arranged in four sections, and each is prefaced with a cento — the poetic form that is drawn solely from the words of other writers.
 Jackson's are all composed of historical American texts, including the Declaration of Independence, the majority opinion in Plessy v.
 Ferguson, and the Emancipation Proclamation.

 Separate from but intimately linked to the main narrative are "Survival Files," which follow each of the book's sections.
 These moving, second-person narratives are all told from the perspectives of more than a dozen of Jackson's male relatives, each of whom was asked to respond to the question, "What's the toughest thing you've survived?"
 From searching for a kidnapped daughter to a repeatedly delayed prison release to facing eviction as a teenager, these pieces are as moving as they are powerful.

 Survival Math ends as it begins, with a letter.
-Addressed to Jackson's teen daughter, the epilogue is part-apology, part-vow, and entirely shot through with love.
+Addressed to Jackson's teen daughter, the epilogue is part apology, part vow, and entirely shot through with love.
 It's such a spellbinding narrative that I read the end notes just to extend my time with it.
 And wouldn't you know it?
 Even the end notes are beautiful.

 Ericka Taylor is the organizing director for DC Working Families and a freelance writer.
 Her work has appeared in Bloom, The Millions, and Willow Springs.